EncryptedGiraffe/personal-website/content/things.md

 **A story:**

-> Once, somewhere, there was two people.
+> Once, somewhere, there were two people.
 One of them was a very busy person, always running around doing things.
 > You see, they were in the business of buying and selling stars.
 They'd be making high-stakes trades all day, doing deals to amasse more stars.
 > Eventually, after much great work, they owned thousands of stars.
 However, they constantly had to work to own more and more stars.
 > It is the nature of star-owners to need ever-more stars to own.